Anton Dereser: Life

 His Profession was in Cologne on 18 October 1777.
 He was ordained in 1780 at Mainz.
-During his studies of Philosophy and Theology at Würzburg and Heidelberg, where he graduated, he acquired such renown that contrary to the custom of his religious order he was allowed to accept a professorship in Hermeneutics and Oriental Languages, first at his own alma mater, then at the Academy (University from 1786) of Bonn (1783–1791).
+During his studies of Philosophy and Theology at Würzburg and Heidelberg, where he graduated, he acquired such renown that contrary to the custom of his religious order he was allowed to accept a professorship in hermeneutics and semitic languages, first at his own alma mater, then at the Academy (University from 1786) of Bonn (1783–1791).

 In 1791 he was sent to Strasbourg where he was a professor of Exegetical Theology and also filled the posts of preacher and of rector at the episcopal seminary.
 This embroiled him with the ongoing French Revolution.
 Dereser refused the Constitutional oath, making the clergy subordinate to the French civil authorities - an act which marked him out as a counter-revolutionary priest.
 During the Reign of Terror he was imprisoned and sentenced to death, but the capital punishment was commuted into one of deportation.
 It is not quite clear whether this was put into execution; but it is certain that with the fall of Robespierre he regained his liberty and returned with shattered health to the convent in Heidelberg (1796).

-In 1799 he became professor of Oriental Languages, Exegesis and Pastoral Theology in Heidelberg.
+In 1799 he became professor of Semitic languages, exegesis and pastoral theology in Heidelberg.
 The Margrave of Baden withholding his consent to Dereser's acceptance of the office of coadjutor to the Bishop of Strasbourg, Dereser was transferred with the whole university to Freiburg (1807), but having given offence by a funeral sermon (1810) had to leave suddenly to Karlsruhe where he was a pastor, and then to Constance.

 Thence he went to Lucerne where from 1811 to 1814 he was Rector of the Episcopal Seminary, but was expelled on account of his rationalistic teaching, which involved explaining away everything supernatural in Scripture and religion.
 He turned, on invitation, to Breslau as canon and professor of Dogmatic Theology (1815).
 There he spent the rest of his life.